nhtsa-vehicle-safety-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches consumer safety complaints for a specific vehicle, and distinguishes from sibling tools like recalls or investigations by specifying 'complaints' and the return of a component breakdown plus paginated complaints.
+The description clearly states the tool searches consumer safety complaints filed with NHTSA for a specific vehicle, explicitly distinguishing it from sibling tools like recalls and investigations.
+It also specifies what it returns: a component breakdown and a paginated slice of recent complaints, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.